Part-time farmer

 rates.
 The legal definition of a farm (for real estate tax purposes)

-varies by state.
+varies by state and country.

 While all agricultural enterprises are expected to eventually

-as a tax write-off.
+as a "tax write-off."
 Farm expenditures, including capital purchases,

 can be written off against ordinary income.
+Most sheep-related purchases are exempt from sales tax.

 Environmental